yotamon/CartShift-Studio/content/blog/ecommerce-conversion-rate-optimization.md

 Conversion rate optimization (CRO) is the process of improving your website to turn more visitors into customers.
 For e-commerce stores, even a small increase in conversion rate can have a massive impact on revenue.

 If you're getting 1,000 visitors per month with a 2% conversion rate, you're making 20 sales.
-Increase that to 3%, and you're making 30 sales—a 50% increase in revenue without any additional traffic.
+Increase that to 3%, and you're making 30 sales, significantly increasing your revenue without any additional traffic.

 This guide covers 20 proven strategies that successful e-commerce stores use to improve their conversion rates.